- Click On Orange Button Above For Free 'Insider' NYSTCE Report

 Beware: Not All NYSTCE Practice Tests Are Equal

-Take the free 12-minute practice test on the official NYSTCE website and you should know that more practice may not mean perfection, but it should help you become familiar with what is on the test.
+Take the free 12-minute NYSTCE practice exam on the official New York State Teacher Certification Examination website.
+You should know that more practice may not mean perfection, but it should help you become familiar with what is on the test.
 But one 12-minute test is not enough.
 The question is where do you go from here?

-Learn from others who have used NYSTCE practice questions and still failed the exams This can help you save time and money.
+Learn from others who have used NYSTCE sample tests and still failed the exams This can help you save time and money in selecting the best test practice materials.
 Most NYSTCE test takers agree on these “must-haves” for any solid practice test:

 1.)
-NYSTCE Study Guide Tip #1: Your Practice Test Questions Must Cover The Official Testing Framework
+NYSTCE Practice Test Tip #1: Your Practice Questions Must Cover The Official Testing Framework

 - The test material must be current.
 Some candidates complain they purchased materials whose copyright was the only thing that had been updated for NYSTCE revised tests.
 Compare editions.
 Has anything changed as the actual test changed?